GreensboroAI/LSTMCharGen/README.md

 Please keep in mind that ' ' (blank spaces) '.' (punctuation) also count as chracters in this model so it can also make spaces and punctuate sentences as they should be and as whatever style source material you used to train the model is written in.

-*I am working to expand to a word generation model in the near future.

 # What this program code requires
 Not too much just: